ProjectCodeKw/Computer-Arch.-Project/README.md

     * The processed LBP image will be saved in the location specified by the `outputPath` variable in PGM format.
     * To view the generated PGM image, you can use an online Netpbm viewer such as [https://paulcuth.me.uk/projects/netpbm-viewer/](https://paulcuth.me.uk/projects/netpbm-viewer/).
 Simply upload the generated `.pgm` file to this website to visualize the LBP texture.

-That's all you need to run the LBP project!
+That's all you need to run the LBP project! :D